CPC31320 Certificate III in Wall and Floor Tiling

 There is no pre-requisites or specific entry requirement for this qualification.
 This course is available to all international students and Datum College requires that students are able to provide evidence that they:

-• Have demonstrated an IELTS level at a score of at least 6.0 or equivalent or demonstration of successful completion of at least General English at Advanced level or English for Academic Purposes at Advanced level.
+• Have demonstrated an IELTS level at score of least 6.0 or equivalent (test results must be no more than 2 years old) or demonstration of successful completion of at least General English at Upper Intermediate or English for Academic Purposes Upper Intermediate level.

-• Have successfully completed Australian year 12 or equivalent.
+• Have successfully completed Australian year 12 or equivalent or must be of matured age with adequate LLN skills.

 • Are at least at age of 18 on the date of course commencement.